calebschoepp/caleb-www/content/blog/2023/questioning-my-approach-to-advice.md

 draft: false
 ---

 Good advice is very difficult to give.
 This is because it is inherently context dependent.
 Advice is inextricably linked with the lived experience of the person giving the advice.
-No matter how well conceived or written, the value of advice is limited by its applicability to your situation.
+No matter how well conceived or written, the value of advice is limited by its applicability to a given situation.

 Given how unlikely it is to produce advice that is helpful, what is someone like me with a blog supposed to do?
 I see three options: keep giving advice anyways; stop giving advice at all; or make the advice context independent.